Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 Advanced Arduino Code

 The firmware below reads compost temperature from a DS18B20, ambient temperature and humidity from a DHT22, and a moisture-related analog signal from a capacitive sensor.
+It includes averaging, basic error handling, readable telemetry, and comments for extension.

 #include <OneWire.h>